 You'll definitely want to address them by name and share a specific thank you for whatever gift they gave you, whether it was something they purchased or just the gift of their time and energy to help you with some... aspect of planning.Continue to 5 of 8 below.

 When To Send Your Wedding Thank You Notes

 You might be wondering when is the appropriate length of time to send a thank you note, or simply just "how late is too late?"

-It's a widespread rule of thumb that couples have at least a year after their big day to send their wedding thank you notes, but when it comes to etiquette, I always like to turn to Emily Post for advice.
-According to Post's book "Etiquette," sending a thank you note later than three months post-wedding is simply inexcusable.
+It's a widespread rule of thumb that couples have at least a year after their big day to send their wedding thank you notes, but according to Post's book "Etiquette," sending a thank you note later than three months post-wedding is simply inexcusable.

 06 of 08